jalcine/wintermute/README.markdown

 Wintermute's a software project that intends to be a launching pad into self-driven hyper-connectivity of hardware and software.
 The whole purpose of this particular tree is to build a core library, a driver binary (more on that) and a few plugins to get the show started.
-I wrote little [blog post][post1] about it, expect another soon.
+Check out [this weblog post][post] to really understand the mission behind Wintermute.

 # Building & Contributing
 Building, requirement and installation information all live in